Marjory Stoneman Douglas High School Suspect Nikolas Cruz Bragged About Plan In Creepy Cell Phone Videos

 In the video believed to have been recorded on “the day of the massacre,” as Cruz calls it, he attempts to speak poetically, saying he hates everyone and everything.
 He also confesses his love to “Angie,” and says he hopes to see her in the afterlife.
 It’s not clear who “Angie” is, as there was no one named Angie among the victims of the shooting.
 Cruz keeps the camera pointed at the ground, and his face is not seen.

-In an earlier video, in which the camera is pointed at Cruz’ face, he introduces himself and then describes his plans, including his hopes to kill at least 20 people with an AR-15.
+In an earlier video, in which the camera is pointed at Cruz’s face, he introduces himself and then describes his plans, including his hopes to kill at least 20 people with an AR-15.

 “It’s gonna be a big event.”